 Charley Vallejo-Anderson joined City Club of Portland in the fall of 2016 after living in Brazil.
 A proud multipotentialite, Charley has taught languages, performed legal research, and solved IT problems.
 He is interested in the connections between communities, physical spaces, art, and policy.

 Outside of City Club you can find Charley biking, hiking, baking bread, or playing ultimate frisbee.

-Max McGrath-Riecke joined City Club as Office Manager in October, 2017.
+Max McGrath-Riecke joined City Club in October, 2017.
 Born in Oregon and a long-time social justice artist/activist, Max is deeply passionate about the culture, growth and future of Portland.
 Max has a BA in Gender Studies from Santa Clara University, an MBA from Portland State University and over a decade of experience in local non-profit management.
 Max is a classically trained violinist, and loop-station composer and teaches group violin classes with Suzuki Stumptown.
 Max also has multiple artist projects including Homomentum, Turnback Boyz and Sparkle & truth.

 Dan Rivas, Director of Communications & Marketing